Links to Other Pages

 "In the mid 1950s my uncle, Ian MacDougall, worked for the then fledgling Golden Wonder crisp company.
 There was a factory down Canonmills in a row alongside the Water of Leith.

-I used to go with him to the factory which was like a Heath Robinson machine.
+I used to go with him to the factory which had what was like a Heath Robinson machine.
 I was fascinated by the place.
-It worked automatically peeling and slicing the potatoes and dropping them into the fat vats for cooking, then out again for drying.
+The machine worked automatically, peeling and slicing the potatoes and dropping them into the fat vats for cooking, then out again for drying.

 Ian drove a delivery van around the retailers and I used to help him dropping off the tin boxes containing the packets of crisps.
 Another job was pasting the labels on to the side of the boxes.
 That was kinda messy."